aqa-arash/multisphere-cpp/README.md

 Friedrich-Alexander-Universität Erlangen–Nürnberg (FAU)
 Institute for Multiscale Simulation (MSS)

----

 ## Citation

-If you use this software in academic work, you are expected to cite the corresponding publication describing the multisphere reconstruction method.

 Felix Buchele, Patric Müller, Thorsten Pöschel,
 *Multi-Sphere-Shape generator for DEM simulations using the multi-sphere approach*